-We can also use these patterns to classify otter abundance into categories (always otters, sometimes otters, never otters, for example).
+Change raw areas of kelp to kelp as proportion of available habitat?

 Regardless of the correlation patterns.
 Kelp data suggests the there has been a general decline at most of our sites.
 This motivates an examination of the classical reason for declines in kelp: invertebrate communities.

+3 panels, Destruction, Neah Bay, Pt of Arches with time series of otters and kelp, representative of Table 1 categories.
+Cross correlation inset in corner

+1 panel trend otters vs trend kelp, 2 windows (10yr, 20yr). kelp declining, otters ?. colored by otter categories from the Table

+1 panel cross-correlation over time across all sites. weakening